MagicLabHK/MagicStaking/README.md

 # MagicStaking
-Smart contract for Magic Staking
+Smart contract for Magic Staking on Ethereum-compatible Chains

+We will start from Moonriver ($MOVR).